victormoukhortov/Wordpress-Deployment/README.md

     tidy_backups

 Removes files starting with `config.backup_filename` over the limit set in `config.backup_count` on the target host.
+You won't usually need to run this explicitly.

     db_restore

 Restore most recent auto-generated backup.
 This command will overwrite the current database.

+    db_update

+Updates environment-specific Wordpress settings in the database on the target host.
+Run this to propagate changes to your configuration files into the database.

 Examples
 --------------------------------